MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 flag | Option | Description
 -----|--------|------------
- -m | --distro-name [DISTRO]| Target Linux distribution for this parcel, one of: el6 el7 sles11 -l | --add-mml  | Add Python and microsoftml to the Parcel regardless of the target system.
- -a | --accept-eula | Accept all end-user license agreements.
+ -m | --distro-name [DISTRO]| Target Linux distribution for this parcel, one of: el6 el7 sles11 -a | --accept-eula | Accept all end-user license agreements.
  -d | --download-mro | Download Microsoft r open for distribution to an offline system.
  -s | --silent | Perform a silent, unattended install.